automl/ConfigSpace/docs/source/Guide.rst

 - ``kernel_type``: with values 'linear', 'poly', 'rbf', 'sigmoid'.

 If we take a closer look at the possible values of ``kernel_type``, we observe, that the kernel type 'poly' has an additional, unique hyperparameter, the degree of the polynomial kernel function.
+There is also a hyperparameter ``coef0`` for the kernel types 'poly' and 'sigmoid', as well as ``gamma`` for 'rbf', 'poly' and 'sigmoid'

 -- ``degree``: :math:`\in \mathbb{N}` - degree of polynomial kernel function.
+-- ``coef0``: Independent term in kernel function.
+It is only significant in 'poly' and 'sigmoid'.
+-- ``gamma``: Kernel coefficient for 'rbf', 'poly' and 'sigmoid'.

 To realize this example, we use :ref:`Conditions`.